iominh/minhongrails.github.io/_posts/2013-05-18-speed-is-a-feature.md

 </table>

-While these tools are great, I would prefer to have a single tool that aggregates my results and shows my performance across the world and with different browsers and not just through a single page but a queue of pages.
+While these tools are great, I would prefer to have a single tool that aggregates my results and shows my performance across the world with different browsers and not just through a single page but a queue of pages.
 Depending on my availability, this may become a future side project for me.